 Important Dates for the McCorby family

 This web page shows only a small excerpt of our McCorby research.
-Another 170 words (12 lines of text) covering the years 1615, 1604 and 1649 are included under the topic Early McCorby History in all our PDF Extended History products and printed products wherever possible.
+Another 103 words (7 lines of text) covering the years 1615, 1604 and 1649 are included under the topic Early McCorby History in all our PDF Extended History products and printed products wherever possible.

 McCorby Spelling Variations

 The variation in the spelling of Medieval names is a result of the lack of spelling rules in the English language prior to the last few hundred years.
 Before that time, scribes spelled according to sound, often varying the spelling of name within a single document.
 McCorby has appeared as Corby, Corbie and others.

 Early Notables of the McCorby family (pre 1700)

 More information is included under the topic Early McCorby Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the McCorby family to Ireland

 Some of the McCorby family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the McCorby family

 As the persecution of Clan families continued, they sailed for North America in increasing numbers.
 In most cases, they found the freedom and opportunity they sought.
 Land was often available and the American War of Independence allowed Scots an opportunity to solidify their independence from the English crown.
 These settlers and their ancestors went on to play essential roles in the forging of the nations of the United States and Canada.
 Among them: Benjamine Corby who settled in Maryland in 1775; Thomas and William settled in Philadelphia, Pennsylvania in 1799 and 1846; respectively.